 Interdependent decision-making is essential, although humans and policies are bounded.

 He received his doctorate degree (cum laude, less than 5% nationwide) from TU/e in Nov.
 2013.
 During his Ph.D. study, he was the principal researcher (funded by NWO) in a large consortium to examine how accessibility in large metropolitan areas can be improved by designing land-use transport synchronization strategies.
 Alongside, he made notable contributions in extending the state-of-the-art of multi-state supernetwork approach.

-After completing his PhD, he became a post-doc researcher at the same group, conducting research on travel behavior modeling and dynamic activity-travel assignment.
-In collaboration with Beihang University, his post-doc research attempted to solve a vital shortcoming of the existing travel demand forecasting systems by coupling activity-based modeling and dynamic traffic assignment in the multi-state supernetworks.
-He also coordinated a large-scale data collection on mode/route choice behavior in Beijing.
-Being an active researcher, he has held visiting scholarship at UMASS (Massachusetts), ETH (Zurich), KIT (Karlsruhe) and Beihang (Beijing).
+After completing his Ph.D. study, he initiated international (Dutch-Sino) joint research (funded by NWO) and became a post-doc researcher at the same group.
+Through the collaboration, his post-doc research attempted to solve a vital shortcoming of the existing travel demand forecasting systems by coupling activity-based modeling and dynamic traffic assignment in the multi-state supernetworks.
+He also coordinated a large-scale data collection and analysis of multi-modal travel behavior in Europe and China.

 He became an assistant professor at the same group in Feb.
 2016 and started teaching courses "Smart Mobility Design" and "Mobility and Logistics" and supervising bachelor and master graduation projects.
 Since 2017, he has been co-promotor and daily supervisor of 5-7 Ph.D. students and post-docs (annually).
 He works on multiple research lines centered at the modeling of complex activity-travel behavior in multi-state supernetworks.